-Ports (either directly or through a Service Bureau), and will minimize barriers to entry by now providing all Members with four, instead of the prior two, free Limited Service MEI Ports.
-114 In fact, the proposed fee structure produces less overall monthly revenue for the Exchange compared to the prior tiered structure, while providing more additional free ports to all Members.
-Additionally, based on October 2023 billings, no Member experienced an increase in monthly cost from the proposed fee structure.
+The Exchange believes that its proposed fee for Limited Service MEI Ports is reasonable, fair and equitable, and not unfairly discriminatory because it is designed to align fees with services provided, will apply equally to all Members that are assigned Limited Service MEI Ports (either directly or through a Service Bureau), and will minimize barriers to entry by now providing all Members with four, instead of the prior two, free Limited Service MEI Ports.
 As a result of the proposed fee structure, a significant majority of Members will not be subject to any fee, and only seven Members will potentially be subject to a fee for Limited Service MEI Ports in excess of four per month, based on current usage.
-In contrast, as described above, other exchange generally charge in excess of \$450 per port without providing any free ports.
-115 Even for Members that choose to maintain more than four Limited Service MEI Ports, the Exchange believes that the cost-based fee proposed herein is low enough that it will not operate to restrain any Member's ability to maintain the number of Limited Service MEI Ports that it determines are consistent with its business objectives.
+In contrast, as described above, other exchanges generally charge in excess of \$450 per port without providing any free ports.
+Even for Members that choose to maintain more than four Limited Service MEI Ports, the Exchange believes that the cost-based fee proposed herein is low enough that it will not operate to restrain any Member's ability to maintain the number of Limited Service MEI Ports that it determines are consistent with its business objectives.
 The small number of Members projected to be subject to the highest fees will still pay considerably less than competing exchanges charge.
-116 Further, the number of assigned Limited Service MEI
+Further, the number of assigned Limited Service MEI Ports will continue to be based on decisions by each Member, including the ability to reduce fees by discontinuing unused Limited Service MEI Ports.